 Much of the knowledge in this book isn’t specific to the German Shepherd.
-However, many owners may still find this helpful if they don’t have any background knowledge on dog training.
+However, many owners may still find this helpful if they don’t have any background knowledge of dog training.
 It’s a good beginner book that encourages positive leadership and consistent techniques.

 Step-by-step pictures and instructions are included with each command and training tip.
-This inclusion may be a bit overkill for some owners, but it can be constructive for those that have never trained a dog before.
+This inclusion may be a bit overkill for some owners, but it can be constructive for those who have never trained a dog before.

 5. German Shepherd Training

 While German Shepherd Training may be specifically about German Shepherds, we didn’t find it particularly useful in all circumstances.
 It provides basic information about choosing a puppy and correcting simple behavioral problems.
 It may be suitable for new dog owners with little experience with dogs, but much of the information is too basic for advanced and even amateur trainers.

 Basic training commands are covered, including potty training and leash training.
 There is a chapter on socialization as well, which is essential for all German Shepherds.
 While much of this information seems to be focused on puppies, it easily pertains to adult dogs.

 These tips and training information aren’t explicitly related to German Shepherds.
 However, this breed trains similarly to most other breeds – so that’s to be expected.
 There truthfully isn’t anything you need to know to train a German Shepherd specifically.

 There is a discussion of dog body language and other similar topics as well.
 Again, much of this information is very basic.